 - Reduction or elimination of recurring headaches

 While there is currently no cure for chronic fatigue syndrome, our board-certified physicians use stem cell therapy to provide an alternative for those who don’t respond to typical drug treatment.
 Stem cell therapy can assist in the management of challenging symptoms and damage associated with CFS.
-Whether you have recently been diagnosed or battling this disease for months or years, know that CFS does not have to shadow your life.
+Whether you have recently been diagnosed or battling this condition for months or years, know that CFS does not have to shadow your life.
 With stem cell therapy, the rebuilding process to a healthier lifestyle can be achieved.

 Contact us today and let Stemedix provide a worry-free experience accompanied by one of our Care Coordinators to ensure you have the best experience possible.